JLany/Sofware-Engineering-Project/README.md

    - Launch Visual Studio.
    - Click on "Open a project or solution" on the start page.
-   - Navigate to the cloned repository's directory, and select the `MyProject.sln` file.
+   - Navigate to the cloned repository's directory, and select the `ToffeeApplication.sln` file.
    - Click on "Open" to load the project in Visual Studio.

 4. Build the solution: